 - Be willing to come to the table fully open and engaged – We look for candidates with a willingness to be fully present, authentic, vulnerable and kind; men and women willing to listen to differing points of view with an open mind and heart.

 - Bring diversity to our pool – We look for diversity of gender, ethnicity, geography, industry, size of company, politics, religion, marital status, age and more.

 Individuals may not apply to the Henry Crown Fellowship Program; they must be nominated by recognized leaders of business and community organizations or by Aspen Institute trustees, Fellows, senior mentors, or members of the Henry Crown Fellowship Board.
 Nominators are asked to submit a letter stating their reasons for recommending the candidate, with a special focus on (a) the candidate’s entrepreneurial experience and (b) why you think this is the right time in his/her life and career to participate in the program.
 Please include a résumé indicating the candidate’s educational background, current position, age, email and phone number, voluntary activities and any information that will help us evaluate their qualifications for the program.

-The nomination cycle for the 2017 class is now closed.
-Please contact firstname.lastname@example.org for any questions or additional information.
+Nominations for the 2023 Class will be accepted August 1-15, 2022.
+Please contact [email protected] for any questions or additional information.